aws-samples/sample-cv-image-verification/README.md

 ## Core Concepts

+### Agents
+An agent helps to provide extra information to item descriptions.
+For example, if you are creating an item for a car engine inspection verification, you could use an agent that can look up detailed engine specifications so that the LLM is able to perform detailed analysis.
+There are currently 3 types of agents supported:
+- Amazon Bedrock Knowledge Base
+- Amazon Athena
+- REST Endpoint

 ### Items
 Items define what you're looking for in your image collections.
 Each item contains:
+- **Agents**: You can link items to one or more agents to augment the description filtering rules.
+For example, you might have an agent that can fetch data from a Bedrock Knowledge Base that contains technical specifications, business processes or other relevant information.
+The agent is used to lookup the relevant data.
+This is useful in not having to constantly repeat descriptions.
 - **Label Filtering Rules**: Image-based criteria using computer vision (detect specific objects, minimum confidence scores)
 - **Description Filtering Rules**: Text-based criteria for image descriptions
 - **Cluster Requirements**: Logical grouping of rules for complex compliance scenarios